paulofla/Kikis-Delivery-Service/README.md

 ## Test List

-I'm writing a list of thing sI would like to test for, looking for boundary cases and any other test that would help me to ensure correctness.
+I'm writing a list of things I would like to test for, looking for boundary cases and any other test that would help me to ensure correctness.

 ### My main thoughts & assumptions: